ruandersMSFT/Compliance/compliance/regulatory/gdpr-dsr-Azure.md

 ---
 title: Azure Data Subject Requests for the GDPR and CCPA
-description: Learn how to use Microsoft products, services, and admin tools to find and act on personal data to respond to DSRs.
+description: Learn how to use Azure products, services, and admin tools to find and act on personal data to respond to DSRs.
 keywords: Microsoft 365, Microsoft 365 Education, Microsoft 365 documentation, GDPR, CCPA
 localization_priority: Priority
 ms.prod: microsoft-365-enterprise